digitalbricklayer/dubdub2com/content/project/assault-on-st-manvieu.md

 draft: true
 ---

-Paint the extra items necessary to play the Assault on St. Manvieu scenario from the 'O' Group Normandy scenario book.
+Paint the extra models necessary to play the Assault on St. Manvieu scenario from the 'O' Group Normandy scenario book.

 <!--more-->

+## Models Required

+### British

+- 2 British PIAT units

+### German

 More expansive description goes here...